mahmoudsoli/ITI-Product-Catalog/README.md

-# iti-product-catalog# Product Catalog Service
+# ITI-Product-Catalog# Product Catalog Service

 When this service is run the output should be similar to the following